BobtheKebab/Project1/README.md

 - Redirects using >, <!
 - Simple pipes | !

+#### Notes: ####
+- When executing ./a.out with other file as input, please exit and a newline, or else program will be caught in loop

 #### Attempted: ####
 - Multiple redirections/pipes on one line

 #### Bugs: ####
-1. When executing ./a.out with other file as input, please exit and a newline, or else program will be caught in loop
-2. UNPREDICTABLE during redirection when test calls are from file rather than STDIN
+- Unpredictable during redirection when test calls are from file rather than STDIN
-3. If test call resulted in error, exit might have to be called several times before functioning.
+- If a test call resulted in error, exit might have to be called several times before functioning.
-4. `rm -rf` and `ls -l -a` do not work (although `ls -la` does)
+- `ls -l -a` do not work (although `ls -la` does)
+- `$ `, which indicates the program awaiting next input may appear in output unpredictably during piping

 #### Files & Function Headers: ####

 ###### parser.c ######
 - - - -
 ```